marabesi/marabesi.com/_posts/2020-05-15-tips-for-writting-docker-files.md

 For context, this post is somehow connected to the playlist {% cite youtube_playlist --file 2020-05-15-tips-for-writting-docker-files %} I've built to keep track of topics that are related to docker.

+> NOTE: if you are starting with docker, have a look at the curriculum
+> {% cite docker_curriculum --file 2020-05-15-tips-for-writting-docker-files %}
+> first to get used to docker basics

 ## Docker images and services